 Crypto wallets are additionally categorized based on their internet connectivity and who controls their private keys.

 Crypto wallets are often defined by their connectivity because there is an important trade-off between usability and security.
 A wallet that’s connected to the internet could be easier to use for investors who regularly trade cryptos, but it also makes the wallet a potential target for hackers.
 Wallets fall into one of two categories:

-- Hot wallet.
 Hot wallets are crypto wallets that are always connected to the internet, Software wallets are hot wallets.

-- Cold wallet.
 Cold wallets are crypto wallets that can be disconnected from the internet and kept offline.
 Hardware wallets are cold wallets.

 Crypto wallets are also separated into categories depending on who controls or has access to the crypto wallet’s private keys.

-- Custodial wallets.
 Custodial wallets are crypto wallets that are created and managed by centralized exchanges (CEXes) on behalf of their users.
 Crypto investors need only create an account on one of these CEXes.
 The CEX then creates the wallets, and often controls the private keys themselves rather than sharing the private keys with the user.

-- Non-custodial wallets.
 Non-custodial, or self-custody, wallets are crypto wallets that people create and manage for themselves.
 They control and can view their wallet’s private keys at any time.